 Scroll down until you can see the privacy section, then click on the Content settings button.

 A new Window will pop-up, scroll down until you see the Plug-ins section.
-Then change the plug-ins option from Run automatically to Click to play.
+Then change the plug-ins option from Run all plugin content to “Let me choose when to run plugin content”.

 Now navigate to any website that requires a plugin, like YouTube, and you will have to click on the content to activate the plug-in.